isomerpages/moh-hib/_help-and-resources/Timelines and Funding/Funding Support.md

 to NEHR under the Health Information Act (HIA), including General Practitioner (GP) clinics, laboratories, dental clinics, and retail pharmacies. &nbsp;</p>
 <p>It succeeds previous digitalisation grants such as the GP IT Enablement
-Grant and Early Contribution Incentive Grant, both of which have closed applications and were limited to select licensable health sectors.
-Licensees that previously received funding under&nbsp;General Practitioner IT Enablement (GP ITE) Grant and NH IT Funding/Nursing Home IT Enablement Programme (NHELP)&nbsp;<s>those grants</s>&nbsp;will not be eligible for the NEHR Connect Grant. "</p>
+Grant (GP ITE) and Early Contribution Incentive Grant, both of which have closed applications and were limited to select licensable health sectors.
+Licensees that previously received funding under&nbsp;GP ITE and NH IT Funding/Nursing Home IT Enablement Programme (NHELP) will not be eligible for the NEHR Connect Grant. "</p>
 <p>Other than the NEHR Connect Grant, licensees will also be able to tap
 other government grants to support the purchase of cybersecurity solutions, and engagement of CISO-as-a-Service consultancy services.&nbsp;Details